How to clear Command line history in Linux

 Why should we clear Command line history?

 There are chances that you don’t want to expose the Command line history in your Linux system.
-Say for example, you are a Linux trainer teaching Linux to students.
-You are testing some critical and deadly commands in the Lab computer.
-The commands you testing might cause a serious damage to the system.
+Say for example, if you are a Linux trainer and you might have taught some commands to your students in the Lab computer.
+These commands are harmful and are not supposed to run.
 But the new Linux users and students might not aware of those critical commands.
 A curious student may search the command line history, wonder what does those commands do, and start to test them one by one.
 The result?
 He/she might break the system.
-Do you want to allow that?
+Would allow that?
 Of course, we can re-install or repair the system in couple minutes.
 But, I think it is completely unnecessary if you be bit careful.
 So, clearing Command line history from time to time, especially in a shared computer, is a good practice.
 It is just an example.
 There might be many other reasons to clear Linux command line history.

 In this brief tutorial, we will be seeing how to clear Command line history in Linux system.

 There are many ways to clear Command line history.
 Here I have given five methods which will help you to clear the command line history.

 1. Clear entire Command line history using ‘history’ command

 As you might know, the ‘history’ command will display the recently-executed commands.

 To view the recently-executed commands, open Terminal and ENTER: